Search terms are the words you type into a search box when using a search tool.

 A search term is any word that you use in searching information.
 It can be a natural language word or so called subject term found in a database.

-When you search for information, these keywords are those that identify and describe the contents of items (articles, books etc.).
+When you search for information, these search terms or keywords are those that identify and describe the contents of items (articles, books etc.).
 In database keywords can be found e.g. from the title, abstract, author, text, etc.